mockoon/mockoon/README.md

 - search the [opened issues](https://github.com/255kb/mockoon/issues) before opening any issue
 - try to give maximum details in order to reproduce the bug (providing the mock data you used could be useful)
 - purpose of Mockoon is to be simple, fast, easy to use, so keep in mind that most features **may not be implemented**!
 On purpose.

+## Documentation

+I started to write a small documentation that you will find in the [Wiki](https://github.com/255kb/mockoon/wiki) section of this repository.
+Feel free to contribute or ask for new topics to be explained.

 ## More to come